bertrandchenal/tanker-web/README.md

 like adding or deleting records, auto-completion of fields based on DB content.

-The main design decision was to use tables as only way to show content, it fits better with the tanker philosophy and it's the most familliar way to edit records (thanks to spreasheet applications).
+The main design decision was to use tables as only/main way to show content, it fits better with the tanker philosophy and it's the most familliar way to edit records (thanks to spreasheet applications).